Reblooming Hibiscus Flowers & Bright Red Color in the Garden

 The Red Hibiscus Bush brings a feel of the tropics and is a showstopper in the landscape!

-Sometimes called Rose of Sharon or Rose Mallow, the tropical Hibiscus plant features bright red hibiscus flowers that will open up throughout the early spring and summer months.
+The tropical Hibiscus plant features bright red hibiscus flowers that will open up throughout the early spring and summer months.
 The red flower buds are large and up to 2-4 inches in diameter.
 The bright flower color will attract pollinators like bees and butterflies into your landscape.
 Hibiscus flowers are beautiful but only last a day or two.
 Deadheading spent flower blossoms will encourage new plant growth.

 Plant this Red Hibiscus plant somewhere it can be seen and enjoyed.
 Throw it in a garden bed with other flowering shrubs, have it planted as a shrub hedge, or keep it in planters for small garden spaces or patio accent plants.
-The eye catching red blooms will turn heads from neighbors as they put on a literal show!
+The eye catching red blooms will turn heads of neighbors as they put on a literal show!

-RED HARDY HIBISCUS CARE
+RED HIBISCUS CARE

 Wondering how to take care of hibiscus?
 Growing hibiscus is not hard!
 Plant your hibiscus in full sun with at least 6-8 hours of direct sunlight.
 Partial sun exposure will stunt flower production.
 Choose a well draining soil or potting mix that is slightly acidic and rich in nutrients.
 It takes a lot of nutrients to keep the hibiscus rosa Sinensis blooming so apply a slow release fertilizer per the instructions on the label as frequently as needed.
 Only fertilize hibiscus during the active growing seasons of spring and summer.